yrshaikh/Sweet/README.md

-﻿# One
+﻿# Sweet!

-Simple, effective Project management for fast moving teams
+Sweet, a Project Management App by Developers for Developers.